zooxo/desk42/README.md

  SCORE
 ____________________

-Score can annotate the score ao a game (up to 99).
+Score can annotate the score of a game (up to 99).
 Inrement/decrement the score of A/B with UP/DOWN or //* and clear the score of A/B with 7/9(BSP) - CLR (F6) clears both scores.